 ARTICLE VII – OFFICERS

-- Section 4.
-Term of Office: Each elected officer shall take office immediately upon installation and shall serve for a term of one (1) year or until his successor is duly elected and qualified.
+• Section 4.
+Term of Office: Each elected officer shall take office on January 1 following installation at the annual meeting and shall serve for a term of two (2) years or until his/her successor is duly elected and qualified.
 Each elected officer shall serve concurrently as a member of the Board of Directors and as a member of the Executive Committee.

-- Section 5.
-Re-Election: Each elected officer shall be eligible to serve consecutively for two full one-year terms.
-Thereafter, further service in the same officer capacity is precluded until at least one year shall have elapsed, except additional consecutive terms in the same officer capacity may be approved by the Board of Directors.
+• Section 5.
+Re-Election: Each elected officer shall be eligible to serve a single year term.
+Further service in the same officer capacity is precluded until at least one year shall have elapsed, except additional consecutive terms in the same officer capacity may be approved by the Board of Directors.

 ARTICLE VIII – DUTIES OF OFFICERS

-- Section 1.
+• Section 1.
 Chairman: The chairman shall preside at all meetings of the CMHA.
-He shall appoint standing committees and special committees.
-He shall be an ex-officio member, with right to vote, on all committees except the Nominating Committee.
+He/she shall appoint standing committees and special committees.
+He/she shall be an ex-officio member, with right to vote on all committees except the Nominating Committee.

-- At the Annual Meeting of the organization and at such other times as he shall deem proper, the chairman shall communicate to the members such matters and make such suggestions as may in his opinion tend to promote the welfare and increase the usefulness of the organization.
-He shall perform such other duties as are necessarily incident to the office of the chairman or as may be prescribed by the Board of Directors.
+• At the Annual Meeting of the organization and at such other times as he/she shall deem proper, the chairman shall communicate to the members such matters and make such suggestions as may in his/her opinion tend to promote the welfare and increase the usefulness of the organization.
+He/she shall perform such other duties as are necessarily incident to the office of the chairman or as may be prescribed by the Board of Directors.

-- Section 2.
+• Section 2.
 Chairman-Elect: The chairman-elect shall succeed to the chairmanship.
-His duties shall be as delegated to him by the Board of Directors.
+His/her duties shall be as delegated to him by the Board of Directors.
 The chairman-elect shall perform the duties of the chairman in the event of absence or inability to serve.
-He shall develop programming for the Annual Meeting.

-- Section 3.
+• Section 3.
 Secretary-Treasurer: The secretary-treasurer shall be in charge of the organization’s funds and records.
-As treasurer, he shall be responsible for the collection of all member dues and/or assessments; shall have established proper accounting procedures for the handling of the organization’s funds and shall be responsible for the keeping of the funds in such banks, trust companies and/or investments as are approved by the Executive Committee.
-He shall report on the financial condition of the organization at al meetings of the Board of Directors and at other times when called upon by the chairman.
+As treasurer, he/she shall be responsible for the collection of all member dues and/or assessments; shall have established proper accounting procedures for the handling of the organization’s funds and shall be responsible for the keeping of the funds in such banks, trust companies and/or investments as are approved by the Executive Committee.
+He/she shall report on the financial condition of the organization at all meetings of the Board of Directors and at other times when called upon by the chairman.

 ARTICLE IX – EXECUTIVE COMMITTEE

-- Section 3.
+• Section 3.
 Vacancies: Any vacancy occurring on the Executive Committee shall be filled in the manner as provided in Article VII, Section 6.
-Any committee member so elected to fill a vacancy shall serve the unexpired term of his predecessor.
+Any committee member so elected to fill a vacancy shall serve the unexpired term of his/her predecessor.